 Serving Parents across Madison, Morristown, Denville, Randolph, Dover, Tewksbury, Rockaway, and Morris County

 The notion that fathers are considered lesser parents is an outdated one.
 New Jersey statutes leave no doubt: mothers and fathers have equal legal rights as parents in our state.
 This includes the right to seek child custody and parenting time, as well as eligibility to either pay or be paid child support.
 Even as we move further into the 21st century, many fathers still commonly have questions regarding their legal rights, how they can establish paternity of their children, and questions about other commonly experienced parenting issues.

 The fathers’ rights attorneys of Jacobs Berger take pride in serving parents from local Morris County communities including Madison, Denville, Randolph, Tewksbury, Dover, Rockaway, East Hanover, and all of Northern New Jersey.
 Our attorneys understand that some fathers still can experience frustration within the legal system despite being considered equal.
 We strive to understand the individual needs and concerns of all our clients so we can tailor our legal solutions to fit your desired outcome.

-Call our office today to speak with one of our qualified and experienced family law and divorce attorneys in a comprehensive and confidential case assessment regarding your legal standing as a father.
+Call our office today to speak with one of our qualified and experienced family law and divorce attorneys in a comprehensive and confidential Strategic Planning Session regarding your legal standing as a father.

 Madison Parents’ Rights Lawyers Discuss Paternity in New Jersey